 - experience and methodological competence in molecular lab work and ideally also in morphological techniques

-- Experience in working with scientific collections
+- proven experience in working with international collaboration partners

-- Excellent oral and written communication skills
+- an excellent command of oral and written communication skills in English

 In turn we offer:

-- Flexible and family-friendly working hours
+- flexible and family-friendly working hours

-- Benefits from occupational health management
+- benefits from occupational health management

 Information on data protection law for applicants can be found on our homepage under “Jobs” (in German).